luigiberducci/luigiberducci.github.io/index.md

 working in the <a href="https://informatics.tuwien.ac.at/orgs/e191-01">Cyber-Physical Systems Group</a>
 under the supervision of <a href="https://ti.tuwien.ac.at/cps/people/grosu">Radu Grosu</a>.

-My research interests lie in the study of learning-based approaches able to cope with safety-critical environments, under strict operational constraints.
+My research interests lie in the study of **learning-based approaches** able to cope with safety-critical environments, under strict operational **constraints**.
-The goal of my work is the enforcement of formal requirements on the behavior emergent by automated learning approaches, specifically reinforcement learning.
+The goal of my work is the enforcement of formal requirements on the behavior emergent by automated learning approaches, specifically **reinforcement learning**.
-The application area is autonomous driving and, more in general, robotic systems.
+The application area is **autonomous driving** and, more in general, robotics.

 My main interests:
-- Safe and robust learning in real-world systems</li>
+- Safe and robust learning in real-world systems
-- Reinforcement Learning in robotics</li>
+- Reinforcement Learning in robotics
-- Assessment and validation of autonomous controllers</li>
+- Assessment and validation of autonomous controllers

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
 <h3>News</h3>